mister-lepak/seedly-take-home-challenge/Instructions.md

 Upon clicking on a topic from the sidebar, page will render with the relevant questions that are tagged to the topic.

-You are not required to work on the followres and following portion.
+You are not required to work on the followers and following portion.

 # Requirements